 The study authors concluded that HIIT was not superior to MCT in changing LV remodeling or aerobic capacity, and its feasibility remains unresolved in HF patients.

 As the authors point out, limitations of the study include possibly short duration of the study and the fact that target intensity was not achieved by a substantial number of participants of the study cohort.
 In the HF-ACTION study, exercise training resulted in nonsignificant reductions in the primary endpoint of all-cause mortality or hospitalization.
 Until we have more data, given these findings of the HF-ACTION study, patients with systolic HF should be encouraged to exercise regularly.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Acute Heart Failure, Chronic Heart Failure, Exercise, Hypertension, Sports & Exercise and ECG & Stress Testing
+Clinical Topics: Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Acute Heart Failure, Chronic Heart Failure, Exercise, Hypertension, Sports and Exercise and ECG and Stress Testing

 Keywords: Bicycling, Exercise, Exercise Test, Exercise Tolerance, Heart Failure, Heart Failure, Systolic, Hypertension, Quality of Life, Stroke Volume